apiaryio/api-blueprint/Tutorial.md

         [Gist][]

-Here we have just defined a group to group our Gist-related resources.
+Here we have just defined a group of our Gist-related resources.
 We have also defined a Gist resource, its model representation and an action that retrieves a single Gist.

 Lets break it down to what's new: